 Put chopped strawberries and sugar into a small saucepan.
 Add 1/3 cup water to cover, stir to blend.
 Heat mixture over medium high heat until it boils.
 Stir, then reduce heat to medium.

-Mix cornstarch with 2 tbsp of water until a thick liquid forms.
+Mix cornstarch with 2 tbsp of cold or room temperature water until a thick liquid forms.

 Pour the liquid into the pan, stirring continuously, and continue to stir until well blended.
 Cook the strawberry mixture over medium for 3-4 minutes, stirring frequently, until it becomes thick and syrupy.
 Remove from heat and stir in the vanilla.